PennyLaneAI/qml/whatisqml.rst

 :html:`<br>`

 The quantum device is used as a neural network: Data gets "loaded" into the quantum state of the hardware and then processed.
-A measurement reveals the outcome of the machine learning model, for example if an image showed a cat or a dog.
+A measurement reveals the outcome of the machine learning model, for example, if an image showed a cat or a dog.
 The crucial point is that near-term quantum computers are just physical machines that are programmed by control parameters, such as an electromagnetic field.
 By systematically adapting these parameters, the quantum computation - and hence the machine learning algorithm - becomes